lkrms/pretty-php/docs/Rules.md

 If the open bracket of an array is not followed by a newline and neither `AlignLists` nor `StrictLists` are enabled, its `=>` delimiters are ignored.

+### `AlignComments`, if enabled (call 1: `processBlock()`)

+Comments beside code, along with any continuations on subsequent lines, are saved for alignment.

+C++- and shell-style comments on their own line after a comment beside code are treated as continuations of the initial comment if they are of the same type and were indented by at least one column relative to code in the same context.

 ### `AlignChains`, if enabled (call 2: _`callback`_)

 Object operators in a chain of method calls are aligned with a given token.